sloria/old-site/_posts/2013-11-17-mvc-and-apis-keep-em-light-and-fluffy.md

 The terms "Model", "View", and "Controller" can mean many different things depending on the context of the conversation.
 For example, the Django docs give a [sensible reason](https://docs.djangoproject.com/en/dev/faq/general/#django-appears-to-be-a-mvc-framework-but-you-call-the-controller-the-view-and-the-view-the-template-how-come-you-don-t-use-the-standard-names) for calling controller functions "views"[^1].

 In this article, I use the abstract "layers" definition of MVC. **This means that there may be many different components that make up any of the M, V, or C**.
 The model layer, for example, aren't just subclasses of `django.models.Model` or `ActiveRecord`.
-It may include many other domain objects that pertain to a single subset of an functionality, e.g. a PaymentModel or a LoginModel.
+It may include many other domain objects that pertain to a single subset of an functionality, e.g. a PaymentModel.

 - **Model** layer: Business data, rules, and logic.
 As pointed out above, may be more than just model classes.
 - **View** layer: Presentation of data.
 May include [ViewModels](https://en.wikipedia.org/wiki/Model_View_ViewModel) that convert and format model data for output to a user.